-We believe that our ambitious goals can only be achieved through close collaboration with networks around the world.
-We recognise the power of networks, the connections and experience that they have built up over the years and the deep work and understanding that they've developed about the needs of the communities they serve.
+Our ambitious goals can only be achieved through close collaboration with networks worldwide.
+We recognize the power of networks, the connections and experience they have built up over the years and the deep work and understanding they’ve developed about the needs of the communities they serve.

 connections on a map